Everything I know about Baltimore and Agora Financial combined you could fit on the head of a pin.

 Poverty aside, it was a copywriter’s dream.
 They had their pick of the ultimate benefits — absolution, community, personal transformation.
 Plus, the big-seller, eternal life.

 And they knew their audience.
-It’s easier to sell the promise of an afterlife when you’re born into a current life that’s far from heaven.
+It’s easier to sell the promise of an afterlife when your current life feels far from heaven.

 But they sold in North America, too.
 Conversion for the rehab/probation market.
 Marriage renewal.
-Membership in a soft rock, contemporary-on-the-outside kind of church.
+Membership in soft rock, contemporary-on-the-outside kind of churches.

-If you’re in the business of persuasion and have not yet been to a born again service, let me tell you, it’s a masterclass.
+About this, I would say that if you’re in the business of persuasion and have not yet been to a born-again service, it’s a masterclass.

 They invented the testimonial.